i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/10-UART/README.md

 <br/>
 Circuit 10.1

-UART communication wires are cross connected to each other between tranmit and receive pin and vice versa.
-RC6 is the MCU transmit pin while RC7 is the receive pin.
+UART communication wires are cross connected to each other between tranmit and receive, such that MCU Tx pin connected to VCP Rx pin and vice versa.
+RC6 is the MCU transmit pin, Tx while RC7 is the MCU receive pin, Rx.
 <br/>

 <br/>